3mdeb/96boards-docs-wiki/Sharing-Internet-connections-over-USB-on-96Boards.md

 The proposed configurations will use the USB host or the USB OTG controllers and Linux’s usbnet driver framework.
 Besides setting up a local network between the host and the target, it will also show how to share the host’s internet access with the development boards.

-# Method 1: USB ethernet adapter.
+# Method 1: USB ethernet adapter

 _Use Case: when the host accesses the Internet via WIFI._
 _Requires an ethernet cable and a USB-to-ethernet adapter._